rgreinho/docs/ryr-docs/docs/contributor-zone/ryr3.0-concepts.md

     * Benefit from a more modern tooling
     * Gain more contributors

 Working with [Polymer] was cool, but it was very hard to find people interested in helping.
 Switching to [ReactJS] gave us the opportunity to attract more contributors very quickly.
-It also made it way quicker/easier to find documentation, examples and tool.
+It also made it way quicker/easier to find documentation, examples and tools.

 ## Projects

-Request Yo Racks being a collection of projects, changes will happen in most of them.

 ### Frontend

 As mentioned previously, we are switching from [Polymer] to [ReactJS].
 This is the biggest task!

-In addition of this we want our components to be documented and tested.
+In addition to this we want our components to be documented and tested.
 We want to be able to use them individually easily and provide demos (as a form a test and documentation).

 We plan on using [Ant](https://ant.design/) and [Ant Mobile](https://mobile.ant.design/) for the UI component libraries.